 Extensive research and breakthrough technology have brought forth new advancements in medicine, returning hope to those battling this complex condition.
 Adult stem cell therapy is a regenerative procedure created to potentially repair and replace diseased tissues in the body.
 Past treatments have shown that stem cells not only have the potential to regenerate the lost or damaged synovium tissues but also have the ability to temporarily modulate the immune system, disabling the abnormal attack.

-Stemedix uses adipose, bone marrow aspirate or umbilical cord-derived stem cells as methods of therapy for you in your journey to wellness.
+Stemedix uses adipose (fat) or umbilical cord-derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
 These advancements in the treatment of rheumatoid arthritis work to fully regenerate missing or damaged tissue that the body would not ordinarily regrow.